Skip to main content

 For Men who Have Sex with Men (MSM) and Transgender and Non-Binary (TG/NB) Persons Who Have Sex with Men

-• Serological testing for syphilis (i.e. RPR or other syphilis screening test)
+• Serological testing for syphilis (i.e. RPR or other syphilis screening test).

 • Diagnosis of a bacterial STI in the prior year (gonorrhea, chlamydial infection or early syphilis)

-• Methamphetamine or popper (amyl nitrite) use in the prior year
+• Methamphetamine use in the prior year

 • >10 sex partners (anal or oral) in the prior year